 Ms. Washienko is an experienced employment attorney who represents individuals and small business in a wide range of employment and compensation matters.
 These include the negotiation and enforcement of sophisticated employment, compensation and separation agreements, and the litigation of workplace-related claims, including the prosecution and defense of discrimination, non-competition and non-solicitation agreements.
-She was recognized by Boston Magazine as one of Massachusetts Top 50 Women Super Lawyers in 2015 and as one of the Top 100 Women in the Law in Massachusetts in 2013.
-Ms. Washienko was also recognized by Boston Magazine as a Massachusetts Super Lawyer from 2014 – 2016 and 2008 – 2012, and as a Rising Star in the field of Labor and Employment Law from 2005 – 2007.
+She was recognized by Boston Magazine as one of New England Top 50 Women Super Lawyers in 2018, as one of Massachusetts Top 50 Women Super Lawyers in 2015, and as one of the Top 100 Women in the Law in Massachusetts in 2013.
+Ms. Washienko has been recognized by Boston Magazine as a Massachusetts Super Lawyer in the field of Labor and Employment Law since 2008.

 A skilled negotiator, Ms. Washienko often counsels and represents executives and professionals in complex contract and severance negotiations.
 She also represents individuals and companies litigating claims of wrongful termination, employment discrimination, and breach of contract, among others.
 Ms. Washienko also regularly represents high school, college, and graduate students in a wide range of disputes with their academic institutions, including academic, disciplinary, discrimination/Title IX, and sports scholarship issues.
 In those areas, she has steered cases to successful (and, at times, precedent-setting) resolution in state and federal courts, governmental agencies, arbitration and mediation.